neurobagel/documentation/docs/infrastructure.md

 !!! note
     Make sure to use the exact `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` you defined in the `.env` file when creating the new database user.
-    Otherwise the API will not have the correct permission to query the graph.
+    Otherwise the Neurobagel API will not have the correct permission to query the graph.

 ### Create new database